8.2 MHz · 58 kHz · AM/RF active · Call 1-888-909-TAGS

 The goal is simple: place a tagged item inside the lined compartment and walk it through the exit pedestals without setting off the alarm.
 To a casual observer, nothing looks unusual.
 The work has all been done on the inside of the bag.

-Why Foil Defeats a Pedestal
+Why Foil Is Supposed to Defeat a Pedestal

 Electronic article surveillance does not "see" merchandise.
 It detects a tag's response to an electromagnetic field.
 The pedestals at the door transmit a field, and an active tag inside that field answers back: a resonant return in radio frequency (RF) systems, a brief ringing in acousto magnetic (AM) systems.
 The pedestal listens for that answer.
 No answer, no alarm.